Are walk-in tubs tax deductible?

 How much do walk-in tubs cost?

-» MORE: How to get financial assistance for walk-in tubs
+» MORE: Financial assistance for walk-in tubs

 Unfortunately, a walk-in tub isn’t on the list of Medicare’s durable medical equipment (DME) and isn’t covered under Medicare parts A and B. It doesn’t hurt, though, to ask your Medicare Advantage plan about coverage or reimbursement.